Download our Museum Access Guide giving full details and illustrations of access outside and within the museum, or see the summaries below.

 There is ramp access at the main entrance where the Shop and the Tammy Norie Tearoom are situated.
-The Museum itself, apart from the Fisherman's Cottage, is fully ramped throughout.
-The Fisherman's Cottage which is accessed by a stair from the Courtyard, can still be viewed from within the Museum from the Days of Steam Gallery by means of a viewing window and viewing mirror system.
+The Museum itself, apart from the Fisherman’s Cottage, is fully ramped throughout.
+The Fisherman’s Cottage which is accessed by a stair from the Courtyard, can still be viewed from within the Museum from the Days of Steam Gallery by means of a viewing window.
 A disabled toilet is situated at the main entrance and accessed via the shop.
 There are baby changing facilities within the Museum.
 Please see the Museum floorplan for information on the layout of the Museum galleries and facilities.

 Directly opposite the Museum entrance is a public pay and display car park offering both coach (4 bays) and car parking spaces, including 2 disabled bays.

 A further pay and display car park is situated in Shore Street 150 yards west of the Museum with car and motorcycle bays and a further 2 disabled bays.
 Both car parks are pay and display from April to September and are Free during the Winter months.
 There is no charge for blue badge holders.

 There are bus stops directly outside the Museum on both sides of the road.